 Sure, the senior leader demonstrated good customer service and problem-solving skills.
 What’s missing, however, is curiosity and willingness to engage more deeply with a customer who took the time to bring something else to light.
 A better choice would have been for the leader to recognize that this seemingly trivial matter about a printer is actually uncovering some organizational nuances that are worth exploring… and to be curious enough, and courageous enough, to have a different kind of conversation with a customer.
 I wonder how employee concerns are handled at this company.

 Curiosity is a leadership virtue.
 It requires openness and, sometimes, humility.
 I know my loyalty would tick up a few points if my random email to a company about an issue resulted in a human reply from a senior executive.
-And my loyalty would absolutely skyrocket if that leader readily engaged with me in healthy idealogical debate and inquiry about the culture of the organization — the organization that also has his or her name on the lighted sign out front.
+And my loyalty would absolutely skyrocket if that leader readily engaged with me in healthy ideological debate and inquiry about the culture of the organization, in a sincere spirit of humility and continuous improvement.